gelzinn/gelzinn/README.md

 <h1 align="left">Hi <img src="https://raw.githubusercontent.com/gelzinn/gelzinn/main/hi-emoji.gif" height="30px">, I’m gelzin • Designer & Developer.</h1>
 Passionate about innovation and learning, I am and always will be in search of knowledge.
 I'm a dreamer and curious boy to break the technological world.
 I really    love everything I do.

 I work with design since 2014.
-2 years ago I delved into motion design and now, I am delving into programming.
+In 2020 I delved into motion design.
 If you want to see my designer work, visit the website [gelzin.com](https://gelzin.com).

+I'm a developer since 2017.

 ##